 In the double-entry system of bookkeeping, if you make credit sales, debit accounts receivable—meanwhile, credit cash sales as income.

-If you use the accrual concept, that means accounts receivable will increase along with sales, that is to say, Net Profit.
+If you use the accrual concept, that means accounts receivable will increase along with sales, that is to say, they form part of your net profit.

-Deduct increases in accounts receivables from Net Profit while adding decreases in accounts receivables to Net Profit.
+Be sure to deduct increases in account receivables from net profit while adding decreases in account receivables to net profit.

 When you debit cash or bank account against accounts receivable, only accounts receivable will affect cash flow.
-Thus, record this movement in the CFS.
+Thus, record this movement in your cash flow statement.

-Firstly, subtract the current period cash amount from accounts receivable from the previous period cash amount.
+Firstly, subtract the current period cash amount in your accounts receivable from the previous period cash amount.
 A positive difference shows an accounts receivable increase, signifying cash usage and indicating a cash flow decline by the same amount.

 Conversely, a negative number indicates a cash flow increase of the same amount.